rlaw23/rlaw23.github.io/finance/financial_products_practices/20_futures.markdown

 Each day, after the executing broker executes a trade of the client, they will need to offer the trades to the clearing broker before the timeline set by each futures exchange, usually some time after the market close.

+### Timeline

-Executing brokers should not sit on the positions themselves, in particular when it is a long deliverable position and after the first notice date.
+Executing brokers should offer the trades to the clearing broker on top day (i.e. trade date) and should not sit on the positions themselves, in particular when it is a long deliverable position and after the first notice date.
 Otherwise the executing broker may risk physical delivery.

+Exchanges may have their own give-up / take-up window.
+E.g. in Hong Kong, such window is T+1.
+If the brokers miss to complete the give-up then it will need to be completed via a position transfer and may involve a cash adjustment between the brokers.

+### Booking Price

 While it is easy for both brokers to give in and accept the give-ups at filled prices (i.e. the actual prices that each lot gets filled), some investment managers require averaged price give-ups to be booked on statements.